jiali-jihuan/Machine_Learning/README.md

 # Machine_Learning
 For educational purposes only.
-These repositories are written by me throughout my courses and studies to improve my skillsets.
+These repositories were written by me throughout my courses and studies to improve my skillsets.

 ### Dimension Reduction
 You will find some intuitive approaches/explanation regarding PCA and SVD for dimension reduction, as well as an explanation for eigenvectors and eigenvalues.